 - Reviewing program rules and policies so there are no surprises later: program start time, finishing time, expectations, break times, smoking rules, absenteeism, etc.

 Mutual respect is also an important part of creating a welcoming environment.
-To encourage mutual respect, the Literacy Council of South Temiskaming gets all learners to formally agree to the following statement:
+To encourage mutual respect, one community-based LBS agency gets all learners to formally agree to the following statement:

 - I agree to respect everyone I am working with (staff, volunteers, other learners), and I will behave in a mature and reasonable manner.
 I will also be treated with respect by staff, volunteers and other learners.

 - I will not discuss other learners or school business outside of school.
 Staff, volunteers and other learners will not discuss my business outside of school.

 The council finds that having such a policy in writing and agreed to by everyone involved with the agency creates awareness around mutual respect.
 Such a policy also makes the issue more tangible than if the council had just assumed that respect would automatically happen.

 Effective orientation can help establish a welcoming environment right from the very beginning.
 Orientation should be designed to help new learners understand the programs and supports offered by agencies, the commitments they will need to make in order to successfully achieve their goals, and the processes and timelines involved in joining a literacy program.
 Orientation should give new learners a clear understanding of the literacy program and the supports available to help them succeed.
 Effective orientation is critical to helping adults make an informed decision about enrollment in the literacy agency.
 Current learners should be actively involved in the orientation process.

 As well, it is important to follow-up on a one-to-one basis after orientation to ensure learners have a clear understanding of the literacy program and the supports available to them.
 In fact, spending extra time with new students in the first few weeks is time well spent as practitioners will identify, and be able to better address, their needs, barriers and comfort level with the program.